 PODCASTS: When we consume a range of potato varieties, we not only enrich our culinary cultures but also support the conservation of agricultural biodiversity.
 With thousands of varieties – each unique in colour, size, taste and nutritional properties, potato is more than just a staple crop, it is often the basis for culinary creativity and a key element in diverse agrifood systems.
 Listen to the audio-podcast!

-CAMPAIGN MATERIALS: Join the campaign “Harvesting diversity feeding hope.”
-A wide range of materials including T-shirts, caps, mugs and bags are available to mark the International Day of Potato 2024.
+CAMPAIGN MATERIALS: Let’s come together to advocate for the potato, savor its multitude of varieties, and champion the farmers who cultivate this essential crop with the earth’s well-being in mind!.
+A wide range of materials including T-shirts, caps, mugs and bags are available, through the Get involved guide (Second edition) and the Communication toolkit to mark the International Day of Potato 2025.
 Get the communication materials!

 WHY WE CELEBRATE THE DAY?